idena-network/idena-docs/docs/wp/technology.md

 Every account in Idena has two wallets: the Idena wallet and the stake.
 The stake is like your pension account: 20% of all your Idena rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on) accumulate in the stake, while the remaining 80% goes directly to your Idena wallet.

-The stake cannot be spent while account is valid.
-You receive these coins in your Idena wallet only when you voluntary terminate your Idena account - that is, when you terminate your cryptoidentity.

-When your account is killed by the network protocol, you may lose your stake depending on the age and status of the identity.

 Idena does not use the stake for governance purposes.

+The stake cannot be spent while the account is valid.
+You can receive these coins in your Idena wallet when you voluntarily terminate your Idena account - that is when you terminate your cryptoidentity.

+You may also receive part or all of these coins when your identity is killed by the network protocol depending on the age and status of your identity.

 ### Discrimination of identities with the Newbie status